DissectMalware/TLDExtractor/README.md

 It is a common mistake to split a domain name with '.' character and consider the last part as a domain suffix.
 For example, consider 'www.yahoo.co.uk', in this domain, 'co.uk' is the suffix not 'uk'.

 `TLDExtractor` utilize [the Public Suffix List](https://www.publicsuffix.org/list/public_suffix_list.dat) to correctly identify the suffix for a given domain name.
-To extract subdomain, domain, and domain suffix, you can:
+To extract subdomain, domain, and domain suffix, you can use `TLDExtractor.Extract` methods:

 ```csharp
 var result = TLDExtractor.Extract("www.yahoo.co.uk");